 Drinks aside, Hemingway sure did write Ingriš an exuberant dedication on this photo card… and he looks like he’s holding a pisco sour in his hand.

-It’s truly depressing that the IMDb (Internet Movie Database) doesn’t list hardly any of his work, and of what is there, two projects show uncredited.
+truly depressing that the IMDb (Internet Movie Database) doesn’t list hardly any of his work, and of what is there, two projects are uncredited.
 He’s only listed as a composer.
 See for yourself.